-iPhone or iPad keeps shutting off?
-Here's how to fix it!
+How to troubleshoot random shutdowns on your iPhone or iPad

 4. Contact Apple

-Sometimes a problem really is a problem.
-Like any electronic device, batteries can fail and circuits can short.
+If you've tired the above solutions, and still your iPhone keeps shutting off, your device might be experiencing a more severe problem.
+Like any electronic device, batteries can fail, and circuits can short.
 If you have AppleCare+, don't walk, run to get it fixed.
 If you don't, get an estimate and weigh the cost of repair against the cost of upgrading to a new device.

-If you don't live close to an Apple Store, you can call 1-800-MY-APPLE in order to set up a mail-in repair.
+If you don't live close to an Apple Store, you can call 1-800-MY-APPLE to set up a mail-in repair.
 If you don't have AppleCare, you may have to pay for the call, but it's less of a waste than having a dead iPhone or iPad.

 Your fixes?

-If you had an iOS device that kept shutting down and one of the above fixes worked for you, let us know!
+If you were experiencing random iPhone shutdowns and one of the above fixes worked for you, let us know!
 If something else worked, let us know that as well!